How to Join, Fuse or Splice Filament Together

 If you’re finding that a bit fiddly, this method might be a bit easier to manage.

-You’ll have to print the splicer tool itself, but it will give you better guidance if you’re not able to wrap foil around the filament (if the filament has a tight coil for example).
+You’ll have to print the splicer tool itself (or buy a pre-made 3D printed one), but it will give you better guidance if you’re not able to wrap foil around the filament (if the filament has a tight coil for example).
+This method could provide a more reliable way of joining filament compared to the foil method above.

 Note: With this example it’s likely you’ll need to shave off the bulge created from the join afterwards.